takenet/blip-chat-ios/README.md

 	#import "BlipChat/BlipChat.h"
 	```

-2. To open a new thread is very simple.
-Use **BlipClient** helper class and call *openBlipThread* method.
+2. To open a new thread is very simple: use **BlipClient** helper class and call *openBlipThread* method.

 	**Swift**
 	```swift